 The Royal Mile

 The Royal Mile is right in the heart of Edinburgh and is home to many iconic attractions, museums, shops and restaurants.
-Located in the Old Town1, it is approximately a Scots mile long (roughly 1.81 km).
+Located in the Old Town[1. oldest part of Edinburgh], it is approximately a Scots mile long (roughly 1.81 km).
 I think Mutay and I walked the whole mile, and this was only because we wanted to waste time before the tour, which we didn’t get to do anyway.
 LOL.
 At least we got some exercise.

 The Scottish Whisky Experience